The dawn chill of autumn,

 Let us have a place all to ourselves

-Where I can lay my head on Your breast
+Where I can lay my head on Your breast,

 Where I may hear your voice whispering

-Out of the gentle breeze, no longer chilling
+In the gentle breeze, no longer bitter.

-Let us be lover and beloved in the depth of the night
+Let us be Lover and Beloved in the depth of the night,

-And let not my own self separate us
+And let not my own self separate us.

-For You are the Love of Loves
+For You are the Love of Loves,

-Let me at least tend the wounds
+Let me, at least, tend the wounds

 Let me feel the peace that comes with fullness

-For an instant, to light the winter’s dark
+For an instant, to light the winter’s dark.

-And in my trembling heart
+And in my trembling heart.

-It is all I need
+It is all I need.